 There is an argument to be made that “quality” women aren’t easy to identify.
 Not in general.
 And are

 especially certainly hard to find in the current culture.
-I’ll leave it to the #complainpill guys (led by false-heroes like Rollo) to bitch and moan forever about “muh feminine imperative.”
-As men, whining about the state of the culture (and nature, for that matter) is a waste of our time.
+I’ll leave it to the #complainpill guys (false-heroes like Rollo) to bitch and moan forever about “muh feminine imperative.”
+But whining about the state of the culture (and nature, for that matter) is a waste of our time.
 But I can see what is going on.
 I know a lot of (otherwise) reasonable men feel that way.

 I live in the US (for now) and don’t date American women.
 Like… never.
 I approach them sometimes (often as I don’t realize they are American).
 But those sets are never as fun as non-Western women.
 There is something there.